matthewbdwyer/tipc-passes/README.md

 `opt -load <pathto>/passfile.so -passname < <pathto>/file.bc >/dev/null`

-where `passfile.so` is the name of the shared object (dynamic) library for the pass and `passname` is the name used to register the pass (see the calls to XXX in the source of the pass, or just look below).
+where `passfile.so` is the name of the shared object (dynamic) library for the pass and `passname` is the name used to register the pass (see the declaration of the form `static RegisterPass<...> X(...)` in the source of the pass, or just look below).

 Since `opt` writes the transformed bitcode file to output you need to either pipe the result to `/dev/null`, as above, or use the `-o <filename>` option to redirect it to a file.